jiangwenyuan/nuster/README.md

 During one iteration no more than `data-cleaner` data are checked, invalid data will be deleted (by default, 1000).

+When the invalid data ratio is greater than 20%, an internal mechanism will speed up the clean process, so it is recommended not to change this from the default value.

 ### disk-cleaner

 If disk persistence is enabled, data are stored in files.
 These files are checked by master process and will be deleted if invalid, for example, expired.